 I was visiting the city with my BFF L for our mutual 60th birthdays.
 We had booked a Free City Tour online in advance of our arrival.
 (Note: The tour was in English.)

-Learning About The History Of Old Lyon
+Learning about the Old Lyon

 Our two hour group tour began in Place Saint-Jean, the square in front of the Gothic St. Jean Cathedral.
 Before going inside the Cathedral, our guide Paul pointed out Notre-Dame Basilica, atop Fourvière Hill, which was in perfect view from the square.